MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/msal-python-overview.md

        result = app.acquire_token_silent(["your_scope"], account=chosen)
    ```

-3. Either there is no suitable token in the cache, or you chose to skip the previous step.
-Send a request to Azure AD to obtain a token.
+3. If there is no suitable token in the cache or you've chosen to skip the previous step, send a request to Azure AD to get a token.
 There are different methods based on your client type and scenario.
 Here we demonstrate a placeholder flow.

    ```python
    if not result: